 Mr. Hartmut Heckenroth, who, following the German Reunification and on behalf of the Stork Foundation, was a key initiator of the conservation activities in Preten.

 January 2011 at the Green Week exhibition in Berlin.
 Certified by the GEH Rare Breed Society (Gesellschaft zur Erhaltung alter und gefährdeter Haustierrassen).
 Initially launched with ten certified Ark Farms.

-In 2016 180 holdings were registered across the Ark Region, and these comprise more than 50% of the species covered by the GEH Red List of Endangered Livestock Species.
+In 2021 the region comprised more than 30 certificated Ark Farms.
+About 150 holdings were registered across the Ark Region, and these comprised more than 50% of the species covered by the GEH Red List of Endangered Livestock Species.
 Particular emphasis is being placed on local and regional breeds.

 Ark Center Neuhaus:

 In 2013, parts of the historic House of the Guest (Haus des Gastes) was remodeled to host a modern exhibition on the Ark Initiative.
 The establishment of this exhibition is a joint initiative by the Lueneburg County, the Amt Neuhaus Municipality, and the Biosphere Reserve Lower Saxonian Elbe Valley.

 In 2014, a Society of Friends of the Ark Region Elbe River Landscape was founded.
 Chairman is Mr. Holger Hogelücht, Rosien.